ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Subscribe to an RSS feed to receive notifications.
 - Access the Microsoft Connect page to read Azure product news and announcements.

+## Azure Support
+### Professional Direct (ProDirect) Advisory
+- Only Professional Direct (ProDirect) Advisory support provides architectural support for Azure environments.
+- This plan provides access to Azure support guidance based on publicly available best practice documentation for Microsoft Azure and information from the Azure forums.
+- ProDirect advisors support users based on their access to Microsoft-related documentation, Microsoft Azure support engineers, and Microsoft Azure product groups.